Kelly Mark Logo

 Design Challenge

-How might we design an all-in-one platform to streamline a complex report filing system, improve navigation and increase case completion time?
+How might we design an all-in-one platform to streamline a complex report filing system, improve navigation and decrease case completion time?

 DESIGN OPPORTUNITY